 Antibiotics are available in various forms and shapes.
 They can be taken as liquids, capsules, ointments, creams, or even through injections if the infection is severe.
 The antibiotics should be taken only when it is prescribed by the doctor.
 Proper knowledge about the nature of the disease must be diagnosed before prescribing antibiotics.
-Consuming antibiotics without knowing its potential can cause adverse effects on our bodies.
+Consuming antibiotics without knowing their potential can cause adverse effects on our bodies.

-How Can Antibiotics Help Protect Our Body?
+How Can Antibiotics Help Protect Our Bodies?

 Our body consists of naturally produced bacteria that help in various functions of our body.
 The presence of bacteria is high in our gut region – the digestive system.
-Foreign bacteria enter our body through host cells and disrupts the normal functioning causing diseases.
+Foreign bacteria enter our body through host cells and disrupt normal functioning causing diseases.
 Luckily, after the invention of antibiotics, mankind has seen a huge leap in survival rates.
 Antibiotics either kill or stop the growth of microorganisms, like bacteria and fungi.
 Antibiotics can fight against certain infections such as

 - Ear and sinus infections